-A mental Residual Functional Capacity form includes questions about your ability to do things like:
+A mental RFC form includes questions about your ability to do things like:

 - If your symptoms interfere with your ability to show up to work, arrive on time or have to leave early

-Your treating doctors may also complete a Residual Functional Capacity form.
+Your treating doctors may also complete an RFC form.
 Having your doctor complete an RFC form can be very helpful.
 After all, they should know more about your health than anyone else.
-A Residual Functional Capacity form should be very detailed.
-It should indicate all your medical symptoms and conditions.
+An RFC form should be very detailed.
+It should include all your medical symptoms and conditions.
 It should also include all of your treatment and any side effects from medications.

 - Can help win your disability case especially if you are appearing before an Administrative Law Judge

 Social Security considers your age, education and work background when evaluating your claim.
-A Residual Functional Capacity form can be important.
 If you are under the age of 50, you must show that you cannot work at all.
 Social Security will consider other types of work, not just the work you have done in the past.
-An RFC form can help explain why you may not be able to work in a full time capacity.
+An RFC form can help explain why you may not be able to work on a full time basis.

 Disability Help Group, Call Now for a Free Case Review, 800-700-0652

 Make sure you start your claim the right way and apply for all the benefits you deserve.
-If you have already applied for SSI or SSDI, call immediately to make sure your case is still pending and was filed correctly.
-You may be entitled to significant compensation.
 Contact us now for a free consultation.